Up-Potting Tropicals and Indoor Plants

 It’s always hard to watch your kids grow up!
 During their early years it seems like they need new shoes or clothes every week, they’re constantly outgrowing them.
 Plants aren’t a lot different, they are constantly growing, both in their leaves and their roots.
-When your tropicals get root-bound, it’s time to repot them in an up-sized pot.
+When your indoor plants get root-bound, it’s time to repot them in an up-sized pot.
 This allows your tropical plants to spread their roots, get more moisture and nutrients, and keep growing!

 For this project you’ll need a new pot (one size bigger than the current pot your plant is in), potting soil, hardy scissors (in case you need to cut off the old pot) and a saucer.
 Check to see if your new pot has drainage and if it doesn’t, make some holes with scissors or even a drill (if your pot is thick plastic).
 Choose the best quality potting soil you can, remember that your plant will have to live in it for quite some time!